luryus/luryus.github.io/content/blog/2025-05-01-compose-baselineprof-accessibility/index.md

 tags = [ "android", "uiautomator", "compose", "accessibility" ]
 +++

-Here's a small workaround that can be used to make Android Macrobenchmarks work better with Jetpack Compose apps.
+Here's a small workaround that can be used to make Android Baseline Profile collection work better with Jetpack Compose apps.
 For some reason, Compose apps (at least with Compose version 1.8.0) don't emit accessibility events when running Macrobenchmarks (for example, when generating baseline profiles).
 With this workaround, they can be forced to be enabled, which makes a bunch of UI Automator functions work.

 <!-- more -->